-If you have been using a free email provider for your business email, invest into your company and buy a domain name for your business.
-Then setup your website and start using your professional business email address.
+If you have been using a free email provider for your business email, invest in your company and buy a domain name for your business.
+Then set up your website and start using your professional business email address.
 This goes a long way in branding you and your company.
 Your business domain name and email address many times are the first point of contact between you and your potential customers and partners.
 They both say a lot about you and can leave a lasting impression in the minds of your (potential) customers.

 To get a professional domain name for your business, there are certain facts you should have in mind:

 - Avoid using long domain names.
 They are clumsy and may be difficult to remember.
 Shorten your long company name to something that can be identified easily.
 The shortened form should not lose your identity; it should also be clear and natural.
 For example, if your business name is “Cooper Events Management”, instead of the long “coopereventsmanagement.com”, your domain name could be “cooperevents.com” or “coopereventsmgt.com”.
 Imagine using, “coopevntsmgt.com” instead.
 This will be quite a fit to remember.
 Your clients will need to keep checking your business card to recall your email address.